Model living with HIV

 • abnormal dreams

 Changes in your immune system (immune reconstitution syndrome) can happen when you start taking HIV-1 medicines.
 Your immune system may get stronger and begin to fight infections that have been hidden in your body for a long time.
-Tell your doctor right away if you start having new symptoms after starting your HIV-1 medicine.
+Tell your healthcare provider right away if you start having new symptoms after starting your HIV-1 medicine.

 Your health and HIV-1